 Orangutans – There are two world famous places to see Orangutans – Sandakan in Borneo, Malaysia and Kumai Camp Leaky in Kalimantan, Indonesian Borneo.
-We visit both places with Silver Discoverer.

 Penguins – Visit South Georgia Island and Antarctica from Mid-November to beginning of March, our Southern hemisphere summer, which is the warmest time of the year there and you’ll see penguins aplenty.
 In the winter all the wildlife retreats to the open seas, as everything freezes there for miles and miles during the winter.

 Giant Tortoise – Aldabra Island in the Seychelles has the highest population of Giant Tortoises.
 The population there is much larger and denser than even on the Galapagos.
 They also roam around freely in their natural habitat.
-You can also see Giant Tortoises on both itineraries of Silver Galapagos while visiting the islands.

 Tropical reef fish – drift snorkelling on Aldabra Island in Seychelles as well as unspoiled reefs of Papua New Guinea, Solomons, Vanuatu and Western Papua are some of the best places for keen snorkelers and divers.